A new pre-application to convert a retail shop and health club to a bakery and restaurant was filed on Feb 4 with the town’s Planning & Zoning Dept.

 “I’m devastated,” said Sophia Scarpelli who has run her shop that fronts onto Liberty Way for 39 years.

-Scarpelli said lease expired in January, but she had hoped to renew.
+Scarpelli said her lease expired in January, but she had hoped to renew.

 The Cos Cob native’s extravagant costumes have been popular to rent, not just for Halloween, but for fundraising galas and red carpet events, including Fashion’s Night Out.